chels86183/CS-330/README.md

 C++ Tutorial for CS 330: Programming Language Project.

   - Intro to C++.md dives into the history of C++, and how to get started with C++
+  - Data types and naming conventions talks about the differnt data types and naming conventions for C++